AlienGFX/AITools/README.md

 With this script, you can :
-- Installing any packages to instances differently (nfs-common nfs-kernel-server to SRV-NFS)
+- Installing any packages to instances differently
-(iscsitarget iscsitarget-dkms open-iscsi to SRV-ISCSI) (backuppc to SRV-BACKUP)
 - Configure and Mount ISCSI Lun from SRV-ISCSI to SRV-BACKUP
 - Configure and Mount NFS shared to SRV-NFS

-AISS.sh can backup to nfs share (srv-nfs) to lun iscsi (srv-iscsi) Following this example :
+AISS.sh can backup to nfs share (srv-nfs) to lun iscsi (srv-iscsi)

+Following this example :

               +-----------+        +-----------+